 These works faced obstacles to being printed or sold freely, although many continue to be distributed digitally to this day.

-Yosuga no Sora and the loopholes of the law
+Yosuga no Sora and the Loopholes of the Law

 The responsible council concluded that the anime does not violate the legislation because it does not glorify incest as something socially acceptable.
-Additionally, the structure in "alternative routes" (like in Visual Novel games) helped to soften the narrative.
+Furthermore, the structure in “alternative routes” (like in Visual Novel games) helped to soften the narrative.

 And today, what changes for otakus?

-The great truth is that the studios themselves have learned to navigate the loopholes of the law, creating works with ambiguous language, metaphors, and a more “acceptable” narrative structure in light of the legislation.
+The big truth is that the studios themselves have learned to navigate the loopholes of the law, creating works with ambiguous language, metaphors, and a more “acceptable” narrative structure in light of the legislation.